codlark/cls/docs/Layout-and-Elements.md

 ### `rect`

-A rect fills the entirety of its `width` and `height` with a rectangle
+A rect fills the entirety of its `width` and `height` with a rectangle, and can optional corner rounding.

  * `xRadius: NUM` - this and `yRadius` control the rounding of the corners of the rectangle in the x and y directions respectively.
 The default value is `0`
  * `yRadius: NUM` - the default value is `0`

 ### `circ` and `ellipse`

 Both the circ and ellipse type do the same thing, draw a round shape.
 The different names are merely to help you keep track of whether a shape is meant to be a circle or ellipse.
-If `width` and `height` are the same, a circle will be drawn, and if they are different, an ellipse will be drawn.
-This element has no unique properties
+This element has no unique properties.
+If `width` and `height` are the same, a circle will be drawn, and if they are different, an ellipse will be drawn, additionally, if either the `width` or the `height` is set to `0` but not the other than a circle will be draw at this size, eg `width: 0.5in; height: 0;` will draw a half inch circle

 ### `line`

 A line is a simple line from one point to another.
-Lines cannot be rotated and any `rotation` value will be ignored
+Lines cannot be rotated and any `rotation` value will be ignored.

  * `x: NUM` - this and `y` define the start point for the line
  * `y: NUM`